 How do the zoom sessions work?

-Every two months Heather offers a live group zoom session.
+Every month Heather offers a live group zoom session.
 This is your opportunity to ask questions, play through previous repertoire, learn directly from her and other course participants, and perform for the other members of Harp Scotland (if you like – no pressure!) - plus they are really good fun!!